alpacahq/user-docs/content/trading-on-alpaca/account-plans.md

 An Alpaca Paper Only Account is for **paper trading only**.
 It allows you to fully utilize the Alpaca API and run your algorithm in our paper trading environment only.
 You won't be trading real money, but you will be able to track your simulated activity and balance in the Alpaca web dashboard.
 As an Alpaca Paper Only Account holder, you are only entitled to receive and make use of IEX market data.
-Cryptocurrency trading is enabled by default.
 For more information about our paper trading environment, please refer to [Paper Trading Specification]({{< relref "/trading-on-alpaca/paper-trading.md" >}}).

 ## Alpaca Brokerage Account (Live-Trading)